JanneMattila/www/docs/_posts/2023/11/2023-11-25-azure-iot-operations.markdown

 categories: azure
 tags: azure iot
 ---
-[Azure IoT Operations](https://azure.microsoft.com/en-us/updates/azureiotoperationspreview/) was announced in Ignite last week.
+[Azure IoT Operations](https://azure.microsoft.com/en-us/updates/azureiotoperationspreview/) was announced at Ignite last week.

 Read more about the announcement from the following blog post and documentation pages: